Active Voice

 No Subjects

 Sometimes you cannot see the subject in the sentences but they are implied.
-One of the most important active sentences is the imperative sentence.
-In imperatives the subject 'you' is implied but it is definitely an active voice.
+One of the most important types of active sentences is the imperative sentence.
+In imperatives, the subject 'you' is implied but it is still considered an active voice.
 For example:

 Linking Passive Voice to the Active Voice

-Active voice can easily be followed by a passive voice.
-We mean the subject might be important in the first clause but not in the second clause.
+An active voice can easily be followed by a passive voice.
+In this case, the subject may be important in the first clause but not in the second clause.
 Check out the examples.

 Tip!

-Grammarians usually tend to use active voice in writings because it is clear and sharp besides being short and easy to understand.
-However, when it comes to scientific theories it is usually better to use passive voice.
-Here are the examples.
+Grammarians usually tend to use active voice in writing because it is clear, concise, and easy to understand.
+However, when it comes to scientific theories, it is often preferred to use the passive voice.
+Here are some examples.

 The blood